• Explore. Learn. Thrive. Fastlane Media Network

 • A May 2020 survey found that 25% of U.S. respondents had purchased hygiene products (such as toilet paper) online, 25% had made an online grocery order, and 24% had ordered household cleaning products.

-While there’s little doubt that fewer people are ordering high-value items or making discretionary purchases, the shift towards ordering lower value goods hasn’t led to a reduction in package theft.
-In fact, the opposite is true: One recent study found that claims for stolen packages increased by 131% between February and March, and that March had more claims for theft than in any previous month, including the holidays.
+While there’s little doubt that fewer people are ordering high-value items or making discretionary purchases, the shift towards ordering lower-value goods hasn’t reduced package theft.
+The opposite is true: One recent study found that claims for stolen packages increased by 131% between February and March and that March had more claims for theft than in any previous month, including the holidays.

 Why so many damaged packages?

-Another unfortunate side effect of COVID-19 has been a sharp increase in the number of damaged packages.
-But when shipping companies handle high volumes of packages every year during the holidays, why is this different?
+Another unfortunate side effect of COVID-19 is the sharp increase in damaged packages.
+But why is this different when shipping companies handle high volumes of packages yearly during the holidays?

-It’s simple: while shipping companies can plan (and staff) for the holiday rush, with COVID-19 they didn’t have a chance.
+It’s simple: while shipping companies can plan (and staff) for the holiday rush, with COVID-19, they didn’t have a chance.
 It’s the perfect storm of delivery disaster.
-Combine greater-than-normal demand, fewer drivers, and less space on trucks with retailers (many of whom are selling online for the first time) shipping items that would normally be purchased in store, and the result is a nearly 20% increase in damaged packages between February and March 2020.
+Combine greater-than-normal demand, fewer drivers, and less space on trucks with retailers (many of whom are selling online for the first time) shipping items that would usually be purchased in-store, resulting in a nearly 20% increase in damaged packages between February and March 2020.

 Who is liable for damaged or stolen packages?

 What about package insurance?
 Some online platforms offer buyers a chance to purchase insurance at checkout.
 For merchants, many major shipping carriers such as UPS, USPS, and FedEx offer optional shipping insurance for an additional fee; other carriers have more limited options.
-If you’re shipping with FedEx, for example, be aware that their liability for lost or damaged packages is capped at $100, and FedEx will only increase their liability if the package is packed and shipped at a FedEx location, and even then, the maximum declared value that FedEx will accept for certain items (including jewelry, artwork, collectibles, and antiques) is $1,000.
+For example, if you’re shipping with FedEx, be aware that their liability for lost or damaged packages is capped at $100.
+FedEx will only increase liability if the package is packed and shipped at a FedEx location.
+Even then, the maximum declared value that FedEx will accept for specific items (including jewelry, artwork, collectibles, and antiques) is $1,000.

 How can brands best respond to this current situation?

-• Click and collect: Even though most customers are shopping online, many still want an in-person shopping experience.
+• Click and collect: Many customers shop online but still want an in-person shopping experience.
 Right now, the best way to provide that is with click and collect (also known as curbside pickup or buy online, pickup in-store).
-Click and collect offers customers a chance to support local businesses, gives merchants a chance to maintain physical connections with customers, and removes the risk that a package will get lost or damaged in shipping.
+Click and collect offers customers a chance to support local businesses, allows merchants to maintain physical connections with customers, and removes the risk that a package will get lost or damaged in shipping.

 • Local delivery: Another option is for brands to implement a local delivery system.
-With local delivery, merchants coordinate delivery themselves, rather than relying on a third-party shipping provider.
-Local delivery is ideal for online brands that may not have a physical storefront or for brands that operate in verticals where delivery is expected (think fast food), and for brands who want to keep their staff employed by using them to deliver orders.
+Merchants coordinate with local delivery rather than relying on a third-party shipping provider.
+Local delivery is ideal for online brands that may not have a physical storefront, for brands that operate in verticals where delivery is expected (think fast food), and for brands that want to keep their staff employed by using them to deliver orders.

-• Package insurance: Brands can choose to add package insurance for shipped goods at checkout.
-This may work well when brands can’t offer click and collect or local delivery, but who should cover the extra costs?
-In an environment when your customers are likely considering every purchase carefully, adding these fees at checkout could lead to an increase in cart abandonment.
-Not ideal, especially at a time when every sale is essential.
-A better choice may be to absorb the costs yourself, and the short-term financial hit may well lead to greater customer loyalty and repeat purchases over the longer term.
+• Package insurance: Brands can add package insurance for shipped goods at checkout.
+This may work well when brands can’t offer click-and-collect or local delivery, but who should cover the extra costs?
+In an environment where customers are likely to consider every purchase carefully, adding these fees at checkout could lead to increased cart abandonment.
+It’s not ideal, especially at a time when every sale is essential.
+A better choice may be to absorb the costs yourself, and the short-term financial hit may lead to greater customer loyalty and repeat purchases over the longer term.

 Communicate with customers

-In a world where COVID-19 has forced brands to make rapid changes to their business models, transparent communication with customers has never been more important.
-As brands pivot and shift in reaction to changing lockdowns and regulations, here are some strategies to consider:
+In a world where COVID-19 has forced brands to change their business models rapidly, transparent customer communication has never been more critical.
+As brands pivot and shift in reaction to the evolving lockdowns and regulations, here are some strategies to consider:

 • Provide a comprehensive FAQ, and be transparent about shipping costs, timelines, and policies.
 Unsure about where to start?
 Look at the questions or customer feedback you’re getting most often.

-• Offer an online chat feature or include a contact us form with a clear statement about when customers will receive a response.
-Given the pressure that delivery companies are facing right now, assume that at least a few of your shipments will go missing or be damaged in transit.
+• Offer an online chat feature or include a Contact Us form with a clear statement about when customers will receive a response.
+Given the pressure that delivery companies face now, assume that at least a few of your shipments will go missing or be damaged in transit.
 Make it easy for your customers to find information about what they should do if this happens.
 Above all, don’t make it the customer’s responsibility to track down missing packages

-• Add banners or headlines on your website with key information about shipping.
-Keep these short, clear, and easy to read, and make sure they are updated as needed.
+• Add banners or headlines on your website with essential shipping information.
+Keep these short, clear, and easy to read, and update them as needed.

 What else can brands do to limit shipping problems?